hanatsumi/rakuyomi/README.md

 Download the latest release for your device from the [releases page](https://github.com/hanatsumi/rakuyomi/releases).
 The following builds are available:
 - **Kindle (hard floats)**: should be used on _all_ Kindles running firmware ≥ **5.16.3** (in short, if you're running KOReader's `kindlehf` build, you'll need this)
 - **Kindle**: should work on older Kindle firmware versions; has been reported to work Kobo and PocketBook devices; and it might work with other ARM-based e-reader devices
+- **AArch64**: should be used on some very specific devices that have troubles running the Kindle build (which targets AArch32).
+Known to work on the reMarkable Paper Pro.

 Feel free to open an issue if your e-reader is unsupported!